memsql/singlestore-spark-connector/README.md

 ## Major changes from the 2.0.0 connector

-The SingleStore Spark Connector 4.1.0 has a number of key features and enhancements:
+The SingleStoreDB Spark Connector 4.1.0 has a number of key features and enhancements:

 * Introduces SQL Optimization & Rewrite for most query shapes and compatible expressions
 * Implemented as a native Spark SQL plugin
 * Supports both the DataSource and DataSourceV2 API for maximum support of current and future functionality
 * Contains deep integrations with the Catalyst query optimizer
 * Is compatible with Spark 3.0, 3.1 and 3.2
-* Leverages SingleStore LOAD DATA to accelerate ingest from Spark via compression, vectorized cpu instructions, and optimized segment sizes
+* Leverages SingleStoreDB LOAD DATA to accelerate ingest from Spark via compression, vectorized cpu instructions, and optimized segment sizes
-* Takes advantage of all the latest and greatest features in SingleStore 7.x
+* Takes advantage of all the latest and greatest features in SingleStoreDB 7.x

 <h2 id="java-python-example">Java & Python Examples</h2>